 We work with over 300 vendors.
 Our Senior Vice President of Merchandising has over 30 years of experience and each merchandising vice president has over 15 years of experience developing relationships in the industry with which he or she works.
 We have no long-term supply agreements or exclusive arrangements with our vendors.
-Our top ten vendors represent approximately 48% of our total annual sales.
+There continues to be vendor consolidation within the beauty products industry.
+Our top ten vendors represent approximately 53% of our total annual sales.
 These include vendors across all product categories, such as Bare Escentuals, Farouk Systems, L'Oréal, Procter & Gamble, and Coty, among others.
 We believe our vendors view us as a significant distribution channel for growth and brand enhancement.
+We believe we have strong relationships with our vendors.